PNZ-lab/DEPMAP_Scanner/README.md

 This script has two main purposes:
 1. Scan a subset of cell lines and output it's dependencies for all genes
 2. Scan all cancer types and identify genes with low (most dependent) CRISPR scores.
+3. Generate heatmaps to highlight differential dependencies of cancers

 ## Purpose 1: Example graph (with accompanying .csv):
 Using the following command in Section 4:<br>